 Thus, it goes without saying that customer service agents are often unhappy and disengaged which naturally leads to an extremely high turnover in the customer service industry.
 The introduction of AI and the use of robots in the industry is merely a natural progression in response to this as companies attempt to optimize their operations.

-However, automation does not spell the end of human interaction, quite the contrary as with the introduction of AI and increased automation, the human touch is still very much vital.
-Here, we take at how HRM systems can help both employees and employers step up their game and generate value for their organizations.
+However, automation does not spell the end of human interaction, quite the contrary with the introduction of AI and increased automation, the human touch is still very much vital.
+Here, we look at how the HRIS system can transform HR’s role to step up their game and generate value for their organizations.

-Instead of viewing the introduction of robots and AI into the workplace as risk to future employment, HR professionals should view this as an opportunity to further develop the skills of employees.
+Instead of viewing the introduction of robots and AI into the workplace as a risk to future employment, HR professionals’ role should be viewed as an opportunity to further develop the skills of employees.

 As several studies have shown; customers prefer dealing with actual humans over machines.
 As mentioned above, robots are impersonal and do not have any ability to deal with the nuances of human emotion.
 Any attempts at mimicking these emotions or feelings by the robot will only appear false and insincere.

-These finds support the fact that human interaction is still very much a vital component of the customer service experience.
-In response to this, HR professionals and business owners need to take steps to ensure that their current customer service professionals have the training and ability to provide the customer with an excellent experience.
+These findings support the fact that human interaction is still very much a vital component of the customer service experience.
+In response to this, HR professionals’ role and business owners need to take steps to ensure that their current customer service professionals have the training and ability to provide the customer with an excellent experience through an HRIS system.

 With robots expected to replace 700 million employees by 2030, it comes as no surprise that employees are understandably worried about their employment prospects.
 Employees and employers alike need to recognize that while AI and robotics technology may result in some redundancies, the key to remaining relevant lies in one’s ability to diversify one’s skill set.

-From a HR management point of view, talent management is especially crucial in this area and this means that HR professionals need to be able to identify the strengths and weaknesses of their employees to help them develop skills that will improve their marketability.
+From an HR management point of view, talent management is especially crucial in this area and this means that HR professionals’ role would require them to be able to identify the strengths and weaknesses of their employees to help them develop skills that will improve their marketability.

-This is why at IQDynamics, we offer a variety of training and talent management modules to help employers identify skilled and talented employees.
-All of this in turn will lead to improved employee engagement whilst also allowing your organization to gain a competitive advantage.
+This is why at IQDynamics, we offer a variety of HRIS systems that consist of training and talent management modules to help employers identify skilled and talented employees.
+All of this in turn will lead to improved employee engagement while also allowing your organization to gain a competitive advantage.

 Ideally, KPIs should be a relevant reflection of the organization’s employees.
 However, given that technology has such a disruptive effect on the workplace and various industries, previously set KPIs may no longer be relevant.

-For example, the introduction of automated call centres and robot phone operators have made the number of calls answered a redundant KPI for most customer service centres.
-I
+For example, the introduction of automated call centers and robot phone operators has made the number of calls answered a redundant KPI for most customer service centers.

 Instead, managers should consider focusing on other factors such as the Customer Satisfaction Score (CSAT) or the customer retention rate which measures the percentage that a customer would remain with the organization.